5 Trails to Try This Winter

 Which way to head first on this hike depends on how hungry you are!
 The lovely Little Brick Cafe situated in Riverdale is the perfect excuse for a winter walk.
 Stop in and enjoy their cozy winter patio fully equipped with outdoor heaters.
 You’ll either hit this cafe about 30 minutes in, heading east through Louise McKinney Park or 1.5 hours in after passing through two riverside parks and the ultra-blue Dawson Bridge.
 Take a moment at the overlook near McNally School for an amazing view of the city skyline.

 LENGTH: 7.1 KM (Aprx 1.5 hrs.)

 Walterdale Bridge to Tawatinâ Bridge is a 7.1 kilometre out-and-back trail that features beautiful views of the river and is good for all skill levels.
-Tawatinâ, the new pedestrian bridge that runs under the LRT line, is 260 metres long and features more than 400 stunning Indigenous artworks.
+Tawatinâ, the pedestrian bridge that runs under the LRT line, is 260 metres long and features more than 400 stunning Indigenous artworks.
 This is a must-visit for lovers of nature, art and expansive snow-covered vistas.
-The snow can get a little packed in certain areas, so proper footwear is a must.
-Consider adding traction devices like crampons to your shoes which will help you navigate the ice!
+The snow can get a little packed in certain areas, so throw on some proper footwear.
+Consider adding traction devices like crampons to your shoes to help you navigate the ice!